Stock events for Blackstone, Inc. (BX)

 BX’s Geographic footprint

-Blackstone has a substantial global presence with offices across the Americas, Europe, the Middle East, and the Asia-Pacific region, including major financial centers like New York, London, Hong Kong, and Sydney.
-As of January 2025, Blackstone operates through 25 offices globally, with 8 in the Americas, 9 in Europe and the Middle East, and 8 in the Asia-Pacific region.
-This expansive reach allows Blackstone to identify and capitalize on investment opportunities worldwide and integrate global insights with local market dynamics.
+Blackstone has a global presence with operations in the Americas, Europe, the Middle East, Africa, and the Asia-Pacific region.
+The company is headquartered in New York, U.S., and operates through 25 offices, including 8 in the Americas, 9 in Europe and the Middle East, and 8 in the Asia-Pacific region.

 BX Corporate Image Assessment